geneeves/urly_tiny/README.md

-== README
+# README

-URLyTiny is a collaborative project between Geneva Skeen (@geneeves) and Brittany 'Jazzy' Winston (@tallgirltaadaa), during Fall 2013 at Epicodus [http://www.epicodus.com].
+URLyTiny is a collaborative project between Geneva Skeen (@geneeves) and Brittany 'Jazzy' Winston (@tallgirltaadaa), during Fall 2013 at [Epicodus](http://www.epicodus.com).
 URLyTiny is a url shortener which tracks the number of views you've had on a link.

 Try it out [here](http://www.urlytiny.herokuapp.com).
 Enjoy!